How to run a one-on-one meeting like a pro

 As mentioned, some people are naturally more motivated than others.
 As a manager, those people can be one of the best team motivation tools available to you.

 Identify the most positive, motivated people on your team, and then invest your time and energy into those people.
-Schedule regular 1-on-1 meetings and ask how you can support them.
+Use a 1-on-1 meetings software to schedule regular conversations and ask how you can support them.
 Put them in charge of team meetings, projects, and initiatives.
 Give them as many leadership and mentorship opportunities as you can.

 By giving a more visible and leadership-oriented role to your naturally motivated employees, their positivity and motivation will spread to others.
 The team will be more motivated and positive as a result.